ledgerleapllc/caspersignerverifier/README.md

 	$ python3 sign.py -s

-For the included testing script, pass the same flag into PHP, like:
+For the included signature testing script, pass the same flag into PHP, like:

 	$ php test/test.php -s